jryans/debug-info-issues/Csmith/experiment-2023-01-17T11:17/5/coverage.md

 This example tests support for:

-* Store instructions that use separate `getelementptr` steps
+* Ignoring statically unreachable blocks